Montsouris Park and the Petite Ceinture in the 13th arrondissement

 - Tram - Line T3a.
 Cross Boulevard Brune towards the centre of Paris and join Avenue du Général Leclerc on the right-hand side.

-Then follow Rue Damesme to the left and cross the old railway line.
-Immediately turn right onto Rue André Pieyre de Mandiargues with the old Petite Ceinture railway line below on your right.
-Cross Place des 44 Enfants d'Izieu and, opposite, slightly to the left, enter the Jardin du Moulin de la Pointe.
+Then follow Rue Damesme to the left and cross over the old railway line.
+Immediately turn right onto Rue André Pieyre de Mandiargues, with the old Petite Ceinture railway line below on your right.
+Cross Place des 44 Enfants d’Izieu and, opposite, slightly to the left, enter the Jardin du Moulin de la Pointe.

-To return home:
+To get back home:

 - Metro - Line 7, immediate access at the corner of Boulevard Kellermann and Avenue d’Italie.